cxvisa/PortScanner/README.md

 --------------
 ______________

-Pleaser start in the file `TcpSynAckPortScannerApplication.cpp` and walk through the code for top down flow.
+Please start in the file `TcpSynAckPortScannerApplication.cpp` and walk through the code for top down flow.